-The facet joints or zygapophysial joints are synovial joints which help support the weight and control movement between individual vertebrae of the spine.
+The facet joints or zygapophysial joints are synovial joints that help support the weight and control movement between individual vertebrae of the spine.
 The facet joints work together with the intervertebral discs to enable the spine to move.

 Facet joint pain may arise directly from the facet joint either from inflammation or nerve impingement.
-This spasm of adjacent muscles is the bodies way of protecting the area and tries to prevent you from moving and incurring more damage.
+This spasm of adjacent muscles is the body’s way of protecting the area and tries to prevent you from moving and incurring more damage.

 Symptoms can vary greatly and be confused with disc-related disorders as it’s possible for patients to report referred pain into the lower extremities.
 The traditional facet locking syndrome may lead to such an acute attack but can be resolved successfully by freeing the offending joint and restoring normal function.

 Treatment of Facet Joint Syndrome

 There are a number of treatment options available, of which some may work better for some people with another proving more effective for someone else.

 Initial (acute) treatment